MicrosoftDocs/Advertising-docs/BingAds/guides/geographical-location-codes.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Find out about geographical location codes supported with the Bing Ads API.
 ---
 # Geographical Location Codes
 Geographical locations data can be used to for [Location Targeting](~/guides/show-ads-target-audience.md#locationcriterion) e.g. show ads to people in a specific country/region, state/province, county, metro area, postal code, or city.
 You can call the [GetGeoLocationsFileUrl](~/campaign-management-service/getgeolocationsfileurl.md) operation to get a temporary file URL that can be used to download the latest geographical locations data.
 You can also get the data from the [Bing Ads Developer Portal](https://developers.azure.bingads.microsoft.com/Account).
 You must be signed in to the developer portal with a Microsoft account user who has Bing Ads credentials.